brightonmike/Bullets/README.md

 ### Basic Docs

 - Get started by tweaking the settings in settings.scss
-- Go ahead and edit the partials directly - or if you want to leave them be - drop in your own Sass file structure.
-I recommend Aotmic Design approach which makes sense even for small scale projects.
+- You can remove or add the mixins in the style.scss file to only include what you need.
-- Bullets has a 12 column grid with column classes for mobile, tablet and desktop, with the breakpoints of these controllable seprate to your media queries (though using the mqs by default).
+- Bullets has a 12 column grid with column classes for mobile, tablet and desktop, with the breakpoints of these controllable seperate to your media queries (though using the mqs by default).

 ### Getting Started With Gulp
 - Run npm install